What Is Race & Case?

 - Opportunity to conquer fresh Rocky Mountain powder.

 No registration fee is required for Daniels student teams.
 The following cost information is for national student teams:

 - Applications for national teams are due November 21.
 Team will be notified on December 1 at which time a $500 non-refundable deposit is due.
 The balance of the $2,500 program fee is due by January 6.

 - Cost includes hotels, chartered transportation to DIA and competition sites, lift tickets, race fees, most meals and the awards banquet.

-- Airfare, ski rental and transportation on Thursday from the airport to Denver not included ( a limited number of flight vouchers are available to national teams through Southwest Airlines on a first-come, first-served basis).
+- Airfare, ski rental and transportation on Thursday from the airport to Denver not included.

 How Do I Prepare for the Case?

 - Each team is given the same case with which to prepare a presentation.
 Your team will meet to discuss the case and prepare a recommendation for the judges.

 - For additional assistance, speak with professors at your college and professionals in related industries.

 - We encourage teams to seek coaches on presentation preparation not content.